HiRQA: Hierarchical Ranking and Quality Alignment for Opinion-Unaware Image Quality Assessment: Introduction

 As shown in Fig.~\ref{Fig:Modelcomparison}, our proposed \textbf{HiRQA} model learns a hierarchical, quality-aware embedding space using synthetic distortions and relative quality supervision during training.
 Our training strategy integrates three complementary losses: (\textbf{i}) a novel pair-of-pairs ranking loss encourages the model to learn a globally consistent quality hierarchy by comparing relative distortion gaps across pairs of images; (\textbf{ii}) an embedding distance loss maps feature distances with perceived quality differences; and (\textbf{iii}) a text-image alignment loss applied only during training, uses structured distortion prompts within a CLIP-based contrastive setup to guide semantic representation.
 A comprehensive experimental evaluation of HiRQA on NRIQA benchmark datasets~\cite{sheikh2006statistical,larson2010most,ponomarenko2015image,lin2019kadid,ghadiyaram2015massive,hosu2020koniq,ying2020patches,fang2020cvpr} validates the effectiveness of our proposed learning strategy.
-As shown in Fig~\ref{fig:SROCCvsPLCC}, HiRQA outperforms most SOTA methods by a large margin, achieving the highest correlation with human visual perception.
-To also evaluate its generalization to real-world distortions such as lens flare, motion blur, low-light, and atmospheric haze -- based on density separation~\cite{ramesh2025dgiqadepthguidedfeatureattention}.
-We assess its performance on unseen enhancement datasets~\cite{dai2022flare7k,I-HAZE_2018,Chen2018Retinex,nah2017deep}, where HiRQA demonstrates a clearer delineation between high- and low-quality samples than state-of-the-art (SOTA) methods.
+As shown in Fig~\ref{fig:SROCCvsPLCC}, HiRQA outperforms most SOTA methods, achieving the highest correlation with human visual perception. {Additionally, in the supplementary material, we further evaluate its generalization to real-world distortions such as lens flare, motion blur, low-light, and atmospheric haze -- using density separation~\cite{ramesh2025dgiqadepthguidedfeatureattention}.
+We assess its performance on unseen enhancement datasets~\cite{dai2022flare7k,I-HAZE_2018,Chen2018Retinex,nah2017deep}, where HiRQA demonstrates a clearer delineation between high- and low-quality samples than state-of-the-art (SOTA) methods.}